20 years after spate of hospital deaths, ex-worker accused

 “Just for the other families’ sake,” Franco, 44, of Kansas City, Missouri, said.
 “They’ve been waiting 20 years for answers.
 It’s up to my grandma’s case to find answers for them.”

-Hall, 41, is jailed without bond.
+Hall, 41, pleaded not guilty Thursday and is jailed without bond.
 O’Connor said he will seek bond so Hall can get chemotherapy treatment for leukemia.
+A hearing on that request was set for May 27.

 She began working at Hedrick in December 2001.
 The small hospital is in Chillicothe, a town of 9,100 residents 90 miles (145 kilometers) northeast of Kansas City.